Political activity policies

 Corporate trade association memberships and indirect lobbying

 As a business that operates in nearly every state and in countries across the world, we are members of a wide range of organizations, from general business associations to others more specific to our industry.
-As part of our collaborative efforts, United works directly with policymakers as well with coalitions of businesses and NGOs, think tanks, and traditional business trade associations that represent a wide variety of United’s policy interests in the general business community and aviation industry.
+As part of our collaborative efforts, United works directly with policymakers as well with coalitions of businesses and NGOs, think tanks and traditional business trade associations that represent a wide variety of United’s policy interests in the general business community and the aviation industry.

 In particular, we belong to a number of industry associations, which we believe gives us a platform to share and receive business expertise and technical knowledge for the betterment of our industry.
 This involvement also allows us to advocate for policies that encourage a thriving and competitive industry and business environment.